DorisWarren/the-nomad/README.md

 # _The Collective_

 #### _MockUp website design for a co-working space.
-A place to feel at home and welcomed no matter what you do!, Febuary 22, 2019_
+A place to feel at home and welcomed no matter what you do!_

-#### By _**{List of contributors}**_
+#### By _**Doris Warren**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_The Collective website is being built to create a safe place for freelance creatives of all sorts, to come together! | This is an exercise curated for us to practice the process of designing a website.
+We will exercise strengths in targeting users, creating wireframes, curating navigable prototypes and the best for last, coding a live site!_

 ## Setup/Installation Requirements